How to Choose the Best Hiking Boots for You

 Cons:

-When I don’t need to wear a hiking boot I love to wear these two shoes below.
-The Merrell Bravada shoes have more support than the Trail Gloves.
-I wouldn’t wear the Trail Gloves on a hike with sharp rocks, but I love how lightweight they are!
+When I don’t need a full hiking boot, I love wearing the two shoes listed below.
+The Merrell Bravada shoes offer more support than the Merrell Trail Glove, and I wear them for everyday hikes that don’t involve super rocky terrain.

 Owen's Hiking Boots